 A cumulative QCA of 2.00 with no deficient grades (i.e. 'F', 'NG', 'I') is the minimum standard for progression to the next year of your course.

-Students who do not attain the minimum QCA at the end of the year will on the recommendation of the relevant exam board:
+Students who do not attain the minimum QCA at the end of the year will on the recommendation of the relevant examination board:

 - Enrolment is terminated.